routman/brainwallet.io/README.md

 Instead of typing a passphrase, you can use any file as your passphrase by selecting a file, or by dragging the file to the passphrase field.
 Your browser performs an SHA256 hash operation on the file to derive a checksum, which is used as your passphrase.
 The file hashing takes place in your browser, and the file is never uploaded.
 It's important to never use a file that exists on the internet, and to keep it stored securely.
 We recommend using a photograph that you have taken.

+Brainwallet.io is a self-contained website that can be run offline.
+We recommend that you download the latest HTML file from GitHub, verify file integrity (checksum) with the PGP-signed changelog, and run it on an offline computer.
+Keep a copy of the HTML file that you used to generate your brainwallet with for safekeeping.
+#
 Brainwallet.io uses the scrypt key derivation function to generate cryptocurrency keys.
 Your salt inputs are concatenated and used as the salt for the scrypt function.

 The process is as follows (pseudocode):